KoushikReddy9963/RealEstate-Phase-1-Group46/README.md

 ## Credits

-- Made by Group 46 for Real Estate Project (OOPS Phase 1)
+- Made by Group 46 for Real Estate Project